OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Intrinsic Functions

-The following _Intrinsic Functions_ can be used inside a _Variability Expression_.
+The following intrinsic functions can be used inside a Variability Expression.

 | Keyname                    | Input                                                            | Output                                                                                                                             | Description                                                                                                                                |
 |----------------------------|------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|